MMShep97/Predictive-Deer-Tracking-Analysis/README.md

 # install dependencies
 npm install

-# install vue cli globally if you don't already have it
+# install vue cli globally (if you don't have it)
-npm install -g @vue/cli (if you don't have the vue cli)
+npm install -g @vue/cli

 # serve with hot reload at localhost:8080
 npm run dev